 Early Learning Tips for Parents

 Research shows one-on-one interaction between parent and child is critical for early learning.
 You can help your child develop important literacy and pre-reading skills.
-Five simple practices that help your child get ready to read are: Reading, Writing, Talking, Singing, and Playing.
-Attending storytime helps children develop imagination, comprehension and attention skills.
+Five simple practices that help your child get ready to read are: Playing, Reading, Singing, Talking, and Writing.
+Attending a Storytime at GLADL can help children develop imagination, comprehension, and attention skills.

 - Play helps children think symbolically.